frehner/modern-guide-to-packaging-js-library/README.md

 <details>
 <summary><code>type</code> dictates which module system your <code>.js</code> files use</summary>

-With the split the CommonJS and ESM module systems, runtimes and bundlers need a way to determine what type of module system your `.js` files are using.
-Because CommonJS came first, that is the default - but you can change it by adding `"type": "module"` to your `package.json`, which then means that your `.js` files will be viewed as ESM modules.
+Runtimes and bundlers need a way to determine what type of module system your `.js` files are using - ESM or CommonJS.
+Because CommonJS came first, that is the what bundlers will assume by default, but you can control it by adding `"type"` your `package.json`.

-Your options are either `"module"` or `"commonjs"`, and it's highly recommended that you set it to one or the other to explicity declare which one you're using.
+Your options are either `"type":"module"` or `"type":"commonjs"`, and though you can leave it blank (to default to CommonJS) it's highly recommended that you set it to one or the other to explicity declare which one you're using.

 Note that you can have a mix of module types in the project, through a couple of tricks: